Negros Occidental: Spanish colonial era

 Last page of the Acta de Capitulación (Surrender Document).

 The island of Negros was originally referred to by its native inhabitants as Buglas, a term in old Hiligaynon believed to mean "cut off", possibly referencing its geographic separation from the main islands.
 When Spanish explorers arrived in April 1565, they named the island "Negros" due to the dark-skinned Ati natives they encountered.

 Among the earliest known native settlements were those in what are now the towns of Binalbagan and Ilog, which were officially established as towns in 1572 and 1584, respectively.
 Other notable pre-colonial and early colonial settlements included Hinigaran, Bago, Marayo (present-day Pontevedra), Mamalan (now Himamaylan), and Candaguit (now a sitio of San Enrique).

 In 1743, Ilog was designated as the first capital of the province.
+By 1818, Negros Occidental was the residence of several Spanish-Filipino families, with 37 Spanish-Filipino families living in Bacolod, 25 Spanish-Filipino families in Silay and another 25 in the capital at Ilog.
 The seat of government was later moved to Himamaylan before being permanently transferred to Bacolod in 1849.
 In 1890, the island of Negros was administratively divided into two provinces—Negros Occidental in the west and Negros Oriental in the east.

 Following the end of Spanish colonial rule, the two provinces were briefly unified as an independent revolutionary government known as the Cantonal Republic of Negros on November 27, 1898, with Bacolod serving as its capital.